tdschenk/pilr.liitah.r/README.md

 ## Functions

-Example function calls can also be found in tests/testing.r
+- Example function calls can also be found in tests/testing.r
-All functions can be given one or multiple participant values to analyze data from.
+- All functions can be given one or multiple participant values to analyze data from.
+- Timestamps are all taken from local_time metadata

 **full_summary:** Returns a large dataframe of summary variables with one row per participant
 ```` R